gdlol/MessageHub/ReadMe.md

 The PeerId of a libp2p node is also a public key encoded in CID (Content IDentifier) format.
 By including and signing the libp2p PeerId in `server_keys`, it means the corresponding libp2p node is the authorized transport for the home server.
 Nodes can ensure they are talking to an authorized libp2p node because libp2p nodes will validate each other's PeerId.

 ## 5. Exchange messages using Gossipsub
 Nodes publish messages using the libp2p gossipsub API, so that messages can reach every node in the room without requiring a full-mesh network structure.
-Nodes verify room membership of its directly connected nodes by checking if they can return a valid `server_keys` response originated from their claimed identity, and with their PeerIds signed.
+Nodes verify room membership of their directly connected nodes by checking if they can return a valid `server_keys` response originated from their claimed identity, and with their PeerIds signed.

 # Notes
 - This project is more of a proof of concept, try/use with caution.